๐Ÿ““3.5: Writing Methods

 Mutator Methods (Setters)

 As we saw in the last section, since we typically make instance variables private, we have to define getters if we want to allow code outside the class to access the value of particular instance variables.
+By the same token, if we want to allow code outside the class to change the value of an instance variable we have to provide what is formally called a mutator method but which everyone actually calls a setter.

 For example, consider the Turtle class.
 It provides getters getXPos and getYPos but it does not provide corresponding setters.
-There are, however, methods that change a Turtle\ ’s position like forward and moveTo.
+There are, however, methods that change a Turtle\ โ€™s position like forward and moveTo.
 But they do more than just changing the values of instance variables; they also take care of drawing lines on the screen if the pen is down.

 How to Define a Setter

-πŸͺ„ A setter is a void method with a name that starts with set and that takes a single argument of the same type as the instance variable to be set.
+๐Ÿช„ A setter is a void method with a name that starts with set and that takes a single argument of the same type as the instance variable to be set.

 // Instance variable declaration